Top 10 Spectacular Attractions in Sandakan, Sabah: Wildlife, Culture & Nature Wonders

 Of the three, only Selingan Island is open to the public.

 As the sun sets and the island quiets down, guests are guided by park rangers to observe mother turtles coming ashore to lay their eggs.
 Later, you may even get to help release freshly hatched baby turtles into the sea.
-The island’s facilities are simple but cozy, designed to have minimal environmental impact, and the number of visitors is strictly limited to protect the fragile ecosystem.
-Because of this, advance booking is essential.

 Did You Know?
 The park has helped release over half a million hatchlings since its establishment.